-Dear Roger,

-EFRAG's 2015 proactive agenda consultation

-On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on EFRAG's 2015 proactive agenda consultation (herein referred to as 'the consultation paper').
+43. Sitzung IFRS-FA am 03.11.2105 43 06d IFRS-FA AgCons SN EFRAG2 Dear Roger, EFRAG's 2015 proactive agenda consultation On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on EFRAG's 2015 proactive agenda consultation (herein referred to as 'the consultation paper').
 We appreciate the opportunity to comment on the consultation paper.

-EFRAG has published its Draft letter to the IASB regarding the Consultation Paper Request for views - Agenda Consultation 2015, which we provide our comments on in a separate letter.
+With regard to the IASB Agenda Consultation EFRAG has published its Draft letter to the IASB regarding the Consultation Paper Request for views - Agenda Consultation 2015, which we provide our comments on in a separate letter.
 EFRAG has been working on a lot of proactive projects during the last years, resulting in an increasing number of published discussion papers, short discussion papers, and bulletins.
 Even though we generally welcome all efforts aiming at improvements to financial reporting, either by pointing out practical issues or by submitting alternative thinking, we think these efforts need to be coordinated and well-defined in order to be effective.
-We acknowledge the political aspects of EFRAG's work, contributing to making EFRAG the voice of Europe; however, we strongly believe that any decision on issues to be addressed proactively by EFRAG should be taken on the grounds of technical and practical needs.
-Currently, we lack a clear visibility and understanding of the process EFRAG follows in defining and deciding on its proactive work plan and encourage EFRAG to define and communicate such a (due) process that forms the basis for any decision on entering into proactive activities.
-We note that EFRAG addresses a comparable issue in its draft letter to the IASB regarding the Consultation Paper Request for views - Agenda Consultation 2015.
+We acknowledge the political aspects of EFRAG's work, which is targeted ultimately at making EFRAG being the voice of Europe; however, we strongly believe that the decision on issues to be addressed proactively by EFRAG should be taken on the grounds of technical and practical rather than political reasons.
+In other words, we lack clear visibility and understanding of the process EFRAG follows in defining and deciding on its proactive work plan.
+We therefore encourage EFRAG to define and communicate a (due) process that forms the basis for any decision on entering into proactive activities.
+We note that EFRAG addresses a comparable issue in its Draft Comment letter to the IASB regarding the Consultation Paper Request for views - Agenda Consultation 2015.
+Prof. Dr. Andreas Barckow (President) Peter Missler (Vice-President) Deutsches Rechnungslegungs Standards Committee e.V.